-Hegde and Shankaran [959] call a labeling of graph with q edges a triangular sum labeling if the vertices can be assigned distinct non-negative integers in such a way that, when an edge whose vertices are labeled i and j is labeled with the value i + j, the edges labels are $\{k(k+1)/2 | k = 1, 2, \dots, q\}$.
+Hegde and Shankaran [994] call a labeling of graph with q edges a triangular sum labeling if the vertices can be assigned distinct non-negative integers in such a way that, when an edge whose vertices are labeled i and j is labeled with the value i + j, the edges labels are $\{k(k + 1)/2 | k = 1, 2, ..., q\}$ .
 They prove the following graphs have triangular sum labelings: paths, stars, complete n-ary trees, and trees obtained from a star by replacing each edge of the star by a path.
-They also prove that K_n has a triangular sum labeling if and only if n is 1 or 2 and the friendship graphs $C_3^{(t)}$ do not have a triangular sum labeling.
-They conjecture that K_n $(n \ge 5)$ are forbidden subgraphs of graph with triangular sum labelings.
+They also prove that $K_n$ has a triangular sum labeling if and only if n is 1 or 2 and the friendship graphs $C_3^{(t)}$ do not have a triangular sum labeling.
+They conjecture that $K_n$ $(n \ge 5)$ are forbidden subgraphs of graph with triangular sum labelings.
 They conjectured that every tree admits a triangular sum labeling.
 They show that some families of graphs can be embedded as induced subgraphs of triangular sum graphs.
 They conclude saying "as every graph cannot be embedded as an induced subgraph of a triangular sum graph, it is interesting to embed families of graphs as an induced subgraph of a triangular sum graph".
-In response, Seoud and Salim [2173] showed the following graphs can be embedded as an induced subgraph of a triangular sum graph: trees, cycles, nC_4 , and the one-point union of any number of copies of C_4 (friendship graphs).
+In response, Seoud and Salim [2248] showed the following graphs can be embedded as an induced subgraph of a triangular sum graphs.

-Vaidya, Prajapati, and Vihol [2579] showed that cycles, cycles with exactly one chord, and cycles with exactly two chords that form a triangle with an edge of the cycle can be embedded as an induced subgraph of a graph with a triangular sum labeling.
+Vaidya, Prajapati, and Vihol [2661] showed that cycles, cycles with exactly one chord, and cycles with exactly two chords that form a triangle with an edge of the cycle can be embedded as an induced subgraph of a graph with a triangular sum labeling.
 They proved that several classes of graphs do not have triangular sum labelings.
 Among them are: helms, graphs obtained by joining the centers of two wheels to a new vertex, and graphs in which every edge is an edge of a triangle.
-As a corollary of the latter result they have that $P_m + \overline{K_n}$, $W_m + \overline{K_n}$, wheels, friendship graphs, flowers, triangular ladders, triangular snakes, double triangular snakes, and flowers. do not have triangular sum labelings.
+As a corollary of the latter result they have that $P_m + \overline{K_n}$ , $W_m + \overline{K_n}$ , wheels, friendship graphs, flowers, triangular ladders, triangular snakes, double triangular snakes, and flowers. do not have triangular sum labelings.

-Seoud and Salim [2173] proved the following are triangular sum graphs: $P_m \cup P_n$, $m \ge 4$; the union of any number of copies of P_n , $n \ge 5$; $P_n \odot \overline{K_m}$; symmetrical trees; the graph obtained from a path by attaching an arbitrary number of edges to each vertex of the path; the graph obtained by identifying the centers of any number of stars; and all trees of order at most 9.
+Seoud and Salim [2248] proved the following are triangular sum graphs: $P_m \cup P_n$ , $m \ge 4$ ; the union of any number of copies of $P_n$ , $n \ge 5$ ; $P_n \odot \overline{K_m}$ ; symmetrical trees; the graph obtained from a path by attaching an arbitrary number of edges to each vertex of the path; the graph obtained by identifying the centers of any number of stars; and all trees of order at most 9.